Divorce Rhode Island Child Support

 Child Support Lien Network

 In 1999, the state of Rhode Island launched the CSLN (Child Support Lien Network).
 The states that lie out of the boundaries of New England were given the right to join this network after forming an interstate agreement with Rhode Island.
-The work of this network was as follows.
+The functions of this network are elaborated here:

-• Collection of data from the defaulting child support obligor file
+• Collection of data from the defaulting child subsidy obligor file

 • Publishing it in a single, easy to use and accessible database